-- A. The Building Inspector is hereby appointed to administer and implement these regulations and is referred to herein as the "Floodplain Administrator." - B. The duties and responsibilities of the Floodplain Administrator shall include, but are not limited to: - 1.
-Ensure that permits are obtained for proposed development in a special flood hazard area. - 2.
-Review all permit applications for completeness and accuracy, and coordinate with the applicant for corrections or further documentation, as needed. - 3.
-Interpret the special flood hazard area and floodway boundaries and determine whether a proposed development is located in a special flood hazard area, and if so, whether it is also located in a floodway. - 4.
-Provide available flood zone and base flood elevation information pertinent to the proposed development. - 5.
-Make the determination as to whether a structure will be substantially improved or has incurred substantial damage as defined in this Ordinance and enforce the provisions of this Ordinance for any structure determined to be substantially improved or substantially damaged. - 6.
-Issue or deny a permit based on review of the permit application and any required accompanying documentation. - 7.
-Ensure prior to any alteration or relocation of a watercourse that the required submittal and notification requirements in this Ordinance are met. - 8.
-Review all required as-built documentation and other documentation submitted by the applicant for completeness and accuracy and verify that all permit conditions have been completed in compliance with this Ordinance. - 9.
-Notify the applicant in writing of either compliance or non-compliance with the provisions of this Ordinance. - 10.
-Ensure the administrative and enforcement procedures detailed in RSA 676 are followed for any violations of this Ordinance. - 11.
-Submit to FEMA, or require applicants to submit to FEMA, data and information necessary to maintain FIRMs, including hydrologic and hydraulic engineering analyses prepared by or for the Town of Rye, within six months after such data and information becomes available if the analyses indicate changes in base flood elevations, special flood hazard area boundaries, and/or floodway boundaries.
+- A. The Building Inspector is hereby appointed to administer and implement these regulations and is referred to herein as the "Floodplain Administrator." - B. The duties and responsibilities of the Floodplain Administrator shall include, but are not limited to: - (1) Ensure that permits are obtained for proposed development in a special flood hazard area. - (2) Review all permit applications for completeness and accuracy, and coordinate with the applicant for corrections or further documentation, as needed. - (3) Interpret the special flood hazard area and floodway boundaries and determine whether a proposed development is located in a special flood hazard area and, if so, whether it is also located in a floodway. - (4) Provide available flood zone and base flood elevation information pertinent to the proposed development. - (5) Make the determination as to whether a structure will be substantially improved or has incurred substantial damage as defined in this chapter and enforce the provisions of this chapter for any structure determined to be substantially improved or substantially damaged. - (6) Issue or deny a permit based on review of the permit application and any required accompanying documentation. - (7) Ensure prior to any alteration or relocation of a watercourse that the required submittal and notification requirements in this chapter are met. - (8) Review all required as-built documentation and other documentation submitted by the applicant for completeness and accuracy and verify that all permit conditions have been completed in compliance with this chapter.

-- 12. Maintain and permanently keep and make available for public inspection all records that are necessary for the administration of these regulations, including: local permit documents, flood zone and base flood elevation determinations, substantial improvement and damage determinations, variance and enforcement documentation, and as-built elevation and dry floodproofing data for structures subject to this Ordinance. - 13.
-Delegate duties and responsibilities set forth in these regulations to qualified technical personnel, inspectors, or other community officials as needed.
+- (9) Notify the applicant in writing of either compliance or noncompliance with the provisions of this chapter. - (10) Ensure the administrative and enforcement procedures detailed in RSA 676 are followed for any violations of this chapter. - (11) Submit to FEMA, or require applicants to submit to FEMA, data and information necessary to maintain FIRMs, including hydrologic and hydraulic engineering analyses prepared by or for the Town of Rye, within six months after such data and information becomes available if the analyses indicate changes in base flood elevations, special flood hazard area boundaries, and/or floodway boundaries. - (12) Maintain and permanently keep and make available for public inspection all records that are necessary for the administration of these regulations, including local permit documents, flood zone and base flood elevation determinations, substantial improvement and damage determinations, variance and enforcement documentation, and as-built elevation and dry floodproofing data for structures subject to this chapter. - (13) Delegate duties and responsibilities set forth in these regulations to qualified technical personnel, inspectors, or other community officials as needed.